Defreddy/mell07/README.md

 ## Mello

 Mello is a simple Trello-like web application written in Laravel.
-This example application should be deployable to the hosting solution that is designed and developed throughout the Project Hosting course (thaught at Thomas More in Geel).
+This example application should be deployable to the hosting solution that is designed and developed throughout the Project Hosting course (taught at Thomas More in Geel).

 ![Mello Screenshot](docs/mello_screenshot.png)